-I am a Postdoctoral Research Fellow in the Interinstitutional Graduate Program in Biostatistics for Cancer Research between Rice University and MD Anderson Cancer Center.
-I attended Baylor University for both my graduate and undergraduate education, earning my Ph.D. in Statistical Science and a B.B.A. from their Baylor Business Fellows program with concentrations in Finance, French, and Mathematics.
+I am a Postdoctoral Research Fellow in the Interinstitutional Graduate Program in Biostatistics for Cancer Research between Rice University and MD Anderson Cancer Center under Christine B. Peterson.
+I attended Baylor University for both my graduate and undergraduate education, earning my Ph.D. in Statistical Science under James D. Stamey and Dean M. Young, and a B.B.A. from their Baylor Business Fellows program with concentrations in Finance, French, and Mathematics.

 My doctoral research focused on parameter estimation when data experience misclassification, both under- and over-counting, through the construction of confidence intervals based on integrated-likelihood-ratio methodology.
-Currently, I have papers under review at Statistica Neerlandica and Information Technology and People, with others in preparation.
+I currently have one paper in production at Statistica Neerlandica and another under review at Information Technology and People, with others in preparation.

-I also have a passion for teaching, having taught at Baylor University and McLennan Community College during my time in graduate school.
+I also enjoy teaching, having taught at Baylor University and McLennan Community College during my time in graduate school.
 Courses that I have taught include: Elementary and Intermediate Algebra, Elementary Statistics, Business Data Analysis, and Introduction to Business Analytics.

 PhD in Statistical Sciences, 2020